Hastycodea/JavaRevisit/README.md

 ## Part TwoThree (2.3)
 This Java program prints a simplified representation of the American flag using asterisks (*) for the stars and equals signs (=) for the stripes.
 It demonstrates the use of loops, methods, and basic console output to create a pattern.

+## Part Three (3.0)
+This Java program demonstrates basic operations on an ArrayList of integers.
+It includes adding and removing elements, searching for a specific value, finding the index of the smallest number, calculating the sum of all numbers in the list, and printing the list of numbers.
+The program consists of a main method and three additional methods that perform specific tasks.